 - minutes while checking it for oil leakage.
-If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary.
+If oil is leaking, immediately turn the engine off and check for the cause. - 9.
+Turn the engine off, and then check the oil level and correct it if necessary.

 Final gear oil